You are here: NPIC Home Page —> Pest Control Information —> Weed Control and Herbicides

 - Moss and Algae Control In Lawns - Clemson University Cooperative Extension Service

-- Controlling Moss in Lawns - Oregon State University Extension Service
+- Managing Moss in Lawns in Western Oregon - Oregon State University Extension

 - Weed Information - University of California, Davis

-- Controlling Pests in the Lawn and Garden (Videos and Resources) - Environmental Protection Agency (EPA)
+- Lawn and Garden Resources - Environmental Protection Agency (EPA)

-- Herbicides - Univeristy of California Statewide IPM Program
+- Herbicides - University of California Statewide IPM Program

 - Weed Control Methods Handbook - Global Invasive Species Team